jthlab/demesinfer/docs/notation.rst

 Notation
 ========

+In momi3, all model parameters are represented as hierarchical paths that directly reference parameters within ``demes`` graph structures.
+Each parameter is identified by a structured path that navigates through the ``demes`` model components.
+This path-based representation provides a uniform interface for accessing all demographic parameters while maintaining compatibility with the underlying ``demes`` specification.

 Paths
 -----

-A **path** is a tuple of strings and integers that uniquely identifies a single parameter of the demographic model.
-These paths correspond to the nested dictionary structure used by msprime's Demography class and follow the same notation as the ''demes'' package.
+A **path** in ``momi3`` is a tuple of strings and integers that uniquely identifies a single parameter of a ``demes`` formatted demographic model.
+These paths correspond to the nested dictionary structure used by msprime's Demography class and follow the **same notation** as the ``demes`` package.

-Consider the following example:
+Consider the following isolation with migration model:

 .. code-block:: python